antillie/generic-rpg/README.md

 (https://creativecommons.org/licenses/)
 Artists and specific asset details are listed in the credits screen.

-The python code is Copyright (c) 2017 by George Markeloff and licensed under the GNU GPL version 3 unless noted otherwise.
-See LICENSE.txt for the full license terms.

 The transitions module is Copyright (c) 2014 by Death_Miner and is licensed under the MIT license.
 (https://github.com/DeathMiner/Pygame-Transitions)
 Full license terms are in the module itself.